AmirAdarGit/tiny-url-inscale/README.md

 Authentication module: server that used for sign up and log in flows, and validation user Token.<br/>

-Email consumer module: microservice that use to consume data from SQS i.e. user email, in order to send "sign up welcome email" for the new user.<br/>
+Email consumer module: microservice that use to consume data from SQS. i.e. user email, in order to send "sign up welcome email" for the new user.<br/>

 Deploy service module: //TODO: complete.

 ## Dependencies

 In this project I used Docker to run the images on containers, so make sure you have a version of docker installed on your computer.<br/>